MiniGameWorlds/MiniGameWorld/resources/userWiki/Home.md

+# Features
+- Module-based (`MiniGameWorld`, `each minigames mady by various dev`, `minigame maps`, `minigame configs` and `3rd-party` work as modules)
+- Same minigame can be played in many different ways with custom config settings, maps made by users

 # How to apply
 1. Download [MiniGameWorld] and [wbmMC]
 2. Download [MiniGames] that you want to add to your server